-On October 24, 2013, a second purported class action lawsuit naming the Wilhelmina Subsidiary Parties was initiated in New York State Supreme Court (New York County) by the same lead counsel who represented plaintiffs in the Raske Litigation (the "Shanklin Litigation").
+On October 24, 2013, a purported class action lawsuit brought by former Wilhelmina model Alex Shanklin and others (the "Shanklin Litigation"), naming the Company's subsidiaries Wilhelmina International and Wilhelmina Models, Inc. (the "Wilhelmina Subsidiary Parties"), was initiated in New York State Supreme Court (New York County) by the same lead counsel who represented plaintiffs in the prior, nowdismissed action brought by Louisa Raske (the "Raske Litigation").
 The claims in the Shanklin Litigation include breach of contract and unjust enrichment and are alleged to arise out of matters relating to those matters involved in the Raske Litigation, such as the handling and reporting of funds on behalf of models and the use of model images.
-Other parties named as defendants in the Shanklin Litigation include other model management companies, advertising firms and certain advertisers.
-The Company believes the new claims are without merit and intends to vigorously defend itself and its subsidiaries.
-On January 6, 2014, the Wilhelmina Subsidiary Parties moved to dismiss the complaint in the Shanklin Litigation for failure to state a cause of action upon which relief can be granted and other grounds, and other defendants have also filed motions to dismiss.
-By Decision and Order dated August 11, 2014, the court denied the Wilhelmina Subsidiary Parties' motion to dismiss.
-In its Decision and Order, the court limited pre-class certification discovery to information relating to usages of the named plaintiffs' images agreed to by the defendant model management companies during the six-year period prior to the commencement of the lawsuit.
-The parties were directed to engage in court-ordered mediation, but during that process, in October, 2014, plaintiffs' principal attorney died.
-New lead counsel (if any) for plaintiffs has not yet been identified.
-On March 10, 2015, the court granted the motion by plaintiffs' local New York counsel for leave to withdraw, gave the plaintiffs 90 days to find substitute counsel, and stayed the action in the interim.
-The Company intends to vigorously defend the Shanklin Action on behalf of the Wilhelmina Subsidiary Parties in the event plaintiffs move forward with substitute counsel.
+Other parties named as defendants in the Shanklin Litigation include other model management companies, advertising firms, and certain advertisers.
+The Company believes the claims are without merit and intends to vigorously defend itself and its subsidiaries.
+On January 6, 2014, the Wilhelmina Subsidiary Parties moved to dismiss the Amended Complaint in the Shanklin Litigation for failure to state a cause of action upon which relief can be granted and other grounds, and other defendants have also filed motions to dismiss.
+The court has stayed all discovery in the case pending resolution of these motions.
+On March 3, 2014, the judge assigned to the Shanklin Litigation wrote the Office of the New York Attorney General bringing the case to its attention, generally describing the claims asserted therein against the model management defendants, and stating that the case "may involve matters in the public interest."
+The judge's letter also enclosed a copy of his decision in the Raske Litigation, which dismissed that case.
+Plaintiffs have retained substitute counsel, who has filed a Second Amended Complaint.
+Plaintiffs' Second Amended Complaint asserts causes of action for alleged breaches of the plaintiffs' management contracts with the defendants, conversion, breach of the duty of good faith and fair dealing, and unjust enrichment.
+In addition, the Second Amended Complaint alleges that the plaintiff models were at all relevant times employees, and not independent contractors, of Wilhelmina and the model management defendants, and that defendants violated the New York Labor Law in several respects, including, among other things, by allegedly failing to pay the models the minimum wages and overtime pay required thereunder, not maintaining accurate payroll records, and not providing plaintiffs with full explanations of how their wages and deductions therefrom were computed.
+The Second Amended Complaint seeks certification of the action as a class action, damages in an amount to be determined at trial, plus interest, costs, attorneys' fees, and such other relief as the court deems proper.
+The Company intends to vigorously defend against the Second Amended Complaint.